 - Expand the network

-- Find cooperation partners in industry, research, cities and at other users
+- Find cooperation participants in industry, research, cities and at other users

 - Joint project development and implementation